-The collapse of the Norwegian settlement is all the more surprising when knowing that the Inuit, the historical inhabitants further north, had adapted perfectly to the circumstances even though they too experienced difficult times.
+The collapse of the Norwegian settlement is all the more surprising when one considers that the Inuit, the historic inhabitants further north, had adapted perfectly to the circumstances, even though they also experienced difficult times.
 The Inuit were excellent fishermen.
-We know that there were contacts between the two populations, so the idea of fishing was not only not difficult to imagine, but the example of the Inuits was there to show its value.
-And yet it took 400 years for the settlers to take the step that seems so obvious to us, to transform themselves from cattlemen, who had no future there, into fishermen.
+We know that there were contacts between the two populations, so not only was the idea of fishing not hard to imagine, but the Inuit example was there to show its value.
+And yet it took 400 years for the settlers to do what seems so obvious to us, to transform themselves from herders, who had no future there, into fishermen.

-To the end, this affirmation of their identity, a key to their survival in a world that seemed so hostile to them and in the face of repugnant Inuits, prevented the settlers from adapting to the reality of their environment, and from stopping to eat meat and turning to the abundant fish around them.
-Moving from stockbreeders to fishermen took an infinite amount of time because it required them to fundamentally change their identity, that is to say all the mental models that constitute it.
-The social and especially religious pressure to oppose it must have been very strong.
+To the end, this affirmation of their identity, a key to their survival in a world that seemed so hostile to them and in the face of the repulsive Inuit, prevented the settlers from adapting to the reality of their environment and from stopping eating meat and turning to the abundant fish around them.
+The transition from ranchers to fishermen took an infinite amount of time because it required them to fundamentally change their identity, that is, all the mental models that make it up.
+The social and especially religious pressure to resist must have been very strong.

-Thus the change of mental model is doubly difficult: it is difficult on the one hand because it implies a change in the deepest part of what defines us, and on the other hand because it is a question of changing what has made us successful until now, and perhaps continues to make us successful.
-We must therefore accept to sacrifice our current position and make a great leap forward.
-Imagine that the Norwegian colony, say around 1300, aware of the failure of its model, decides to change everything.
-It approaches the Inuits, all is forgiven, and becomes “native” to use a colonial term that has lasted until recently, and which reflects the horror felt by the colonist towards the one who adopted local customs.
-Bridges would have been immediately cut off with Europe and the change in lifestyle would certainly have caused trauma: women learning to sew sealskins for kayaking, men for fishing, and all together condemned by their religion.
-This is almost inconceivable.
-This explains why the adoption of fishing was so slow, and therefore could not save the colony.
+Changing the mental model is doubly difficult: it involves changing the deepest part of what defines us, and it involves changing what has made us successful and can continue to make us successful.
+We must therefore accept to sacrifice our current position and take a giant leap forward.
+Imagine that the Norwegian colony, say around 1200, realizes the failure of its model and decides to change everything.
+It reaches out to the Inuit, all is forgiven, and it becomes “native,” to use a colonial term that persisted until recently, reflecting the colonist’s horror of those who adopted local customs.
+The bridges to Europe would have been cut immediately, and the change in lifestyle would certainly have caused trauma: women learning to sew sealskins for kayaks, men learning to fish, all condemned by their religion.
+It is almost unthinkable.
+This explains why the introduction of fishing was so slow and could not save the colony.